KalaKit/KalaPhysics/README.md

 ![Logo](logo.png)

+## THIS PROJECT IS DEPRECATED AND ITS CORE CONCEPTS WILL BE MERGED WITH KALAWINDOW IN A FUTURE UPDATE

 **KalaPhysics** is a lightweight **C++ 20** physics library that utilizes **GLM** for core mathematical operations while maintaining compatibility with any graphics API, not just **OpenGL**.

 Designed to be **platform-agnostic**, the library aims for full compatibility with **Windows**, **Linux**, and **macOS**, though it has only been tested on **Windows** and **Ubuntu** distributions.
 Relying solely on standard **C++ 20** libraries and **GLM**, it ensures seamless **cross-platform support**.